MutasemS/salem/README.md

-# Project V - A Social Media Web App
+# V - A Social Media Web App

 Welcome to **Project V**, My take on building a social media web app like "X", This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.